 If an invention covered by an MTA was supported with federal funding the provider may only receive such rights as are consistent with obligations under federal law.

 The university assumes that a researcher who transmits an MTA has read and agrees with all of its terms.
 Unless a provision of the MTA is inconsistent with the federal law relating to inventions or other state laws or University policy, the university will sign the agreement as transmitted.

 PIs are required to disclose inventions to WARF

-To assure the University's ability to comply with obligations arising under federal laws or in extramural sponsor agreements, faculty, staff, and students participating in sponsored research are required as a condition of such participation to file disclosure reports for any invention or discovery that was made during the course of their University activities.
+To assure the university’s ability to comply with obligations arising under federal laws or in extramural sponsor agreements, faculty, staff, and students participating in sponsored research are required as a condition of such participation to file disclosure reports for any invention or discovery that was made during the course of their University activities.
 Other Board of Regent policies may apply to intellectual property created outside of sponsored research and require a discovery or invention, made by any member of the faculty, staff or student on appointment while pursuing his/her university duties, or on university premises, or with university supplies or equipment, be reported to the Chancellor or his/her designee.
 The principal investigator for a sponsored research grant is responsible for assuring that an invention disclosure form is filed for any such discovery.
 The person filing the invention disclosure form is responsible for providing complete and accurate information as required on the form, and transmitting the form to WARF.
-WARF forwards the invention disclosure form to The Graduate School, which is responsible for determining the disposition of the intellectual property rights and for any required notification, whether to the federal government or other extramural sponsors.
+WARF forwards the invention disclosure form to the Office of the Vice Chancellor for Research and Graduate Education, which is responsible for determining the disposition of the intellectual property rights and for any required notification, whether to the federal government or other extramural sponsors.